harvester/docs/docs/index.md

 # Harvester Overview

 Harvester is an open-source [hyper-converged infrastructure](https://en.wikipedia.org/wiki/Hyper-converged_infrastructure) (HCI) software built on Kubernetes.
-It is an open alternative to using a proprietary HCI stack that incorporates the design and ethos of [Cloud Native](https://en.wikipedia.org/wiki/Cloud_native_computing) computing.
+It is an open alternative to using a proprietary HCI stack that incorporates the design and ethos of [Cloud Native Computing](https://en.wikipedia.org/wiki/Cloud_native_computing).

 ![harvester-ui](./assets/dashboard.png)